INTP Compatibility: Romantic Relationships, Love, and Dating

 INTP in Relationships

-Generally speaking, INTPs tend to have their focus on the internal rather than the external.
-They can be content for long periods of time with a reasonably solitary existence because the fascinating worlds they build in their minds are far more compelling than the mundane real world that exists outside.
-Although their social circle is typically small, the INTP holds their relationships as particularly precious, though they may be unlikely to admit this.
+Generally speaking, INTPs focus on the internal rather than the external.
+They can be content for long periods with a reasonably solitary existence because the fascinating worlds they build in their minds are far more compelling than the mundane real world outside.
+Although their social circle is typically tiny, INTP considers their relationships particularly precious, though they may be unlikely to admit this.

 What an INTP Looks for in a Relationship

 INTPs enjoy a good debate, especially if they feel their partner is an even intellectual match.
-They enjoy spirited discussions about subjects of interest and can take criticism and dish it out.
-However, they have no interest in emotional conflicts, and they prefer partners who do not demand emotional displays.
+They want spirited discussions about subjects of interest and can take criticism and dish it out.
+However, they have no interest in emotional conflicts and prefer partners who do not demand dynamic displays.

 What an INTP Needs in a Relationship

-The INTP thrives in relationships that are straightforward and as free of games and drama as is possible.
+The INTP thrives in straightforward relationships and is as free of games and drama as possible.
 Their needs tend to be simple.
 This is because the INTP has an exceptionally vivid and exciting imagination.
-The real world is often pale compared to the world that exists in their mind, which can be difficult for some INTPs to come to terms with.
+The real world is often pale compared to the world in their mind, which can be difficult for some INTPs to come to terms with.

 An INTP does well in a relationship where their partner is knowledgeable and enthusiastic about similar pursuits.
-They require a considerable amount of time alone and need their partner to provide plenty of space and freedom.
+They require considerable time alone and need their partner to provide plenty of space and freedom.

 When they do choose to share time with their partner, the INTP needs intellectual exchanges and thought-provoking discussions.
 Conversations about superficialities will not satisfy an INTP.